RamyaMB0209/urban-heat-island-gis/README.md

 ---

 ## 📜 License
-© 2025 [Your Name].
+© 2025 [Ramya MB].
 This project is open-source for learning and demonstration purposes.
 Please provide proper credit if you reuse this code.